 Scottish Dairy Farm of the Year

-Gilmour Lawrie, who convenes the award on behalf of AgriScot, commented:
+Gilmour Lawrie, convenor of the award on behalf of AgriScot commented:

 “It was a pleasure to visit the Logan family at Holehouse as part of the assessment visit.
 Everything about the premises at Holehouse is clean and well-appointed and is a credit to the family and their team.
 We saw happy, content, comfortable animals and were in no doubt of the high welfare standards from birth to parlour.”

 “Holehouse exemplifies the use of modern dairy practices, embraced by the entire team, alongside acute attention to detail.
 The assessors were particularly impressed by the use of on-site renewable energy production to lower the carbon footprint of the farm.”